This is the best avocado salad dressing recipe you’ll ever try – it’s vegan, gluten free and loaded with healthy fats and protein.

 Why This Recipe Works

-This avocado salad dressing is creamy from the avocados, cheesy from the nutritional yeast, herbaceous thanks to the fresh basil (or parsley, if you don’t have basil), tangy from the fresh lemon juice, and is balanced out by a hint of sweetness from the agave/maple syrup (or honey).
+This avocado salad dressing recipe is creamy from the avocados, cheesy from the nutritional yeast, herbaceous thanks to the fresh basil, tangy from the fresh lemon juice, and is balanced out by a hint of sweetness from the maple syrup.

 Not only is it delicious, but it is packed with nutrition as well!
 Avocados and nutritional yeast make this avocado salad dressing recipe loaded with healthy fats, protein and B vitamins.
 It is truly the perfect summer salad dressing.